kostareg/tachyon/docs/architecture/pipeline/readme.md

 The runtime pipeline consists of:

-* Tachyon Virtual Machine (incomplete): interprets the bytecode (done), executes machine code (incomplete), tracks/marks instructions for optimization (incomplete)
+* Tachyon Virtual Machine: interprets the bytecode, executes machine code, tracks/marks functions for optimization
-* Intermediate Representation Generator (incomplete): generates intermediate representation from bytecode
+* Intermediate Representation Generator: generates intermediate representation from bytecode
+* Intermediate Representation Optimizer (incomplete): applies various optimizations to intermediate representations
+* Machine Code Generator: generates machine code from the intermediate representation

+Once the machine code is ready, it is passed to the Tachyon Virtual Machine which executes it.

 ### Intermediate Representation